ljlamarche/asispectralinversion/README.md

 ```

-## Data products output using the asispectralinversion library
+## Data products obtained using the asispectralinversion library

 Running this process gives a user:
 1. Imagery from ASI